Alain LeRoy Locke College Preparatory Academy partners with organizations to provide a positive, college-driven culture to our students.

 Green Dot Public Schools and Locke College Prep Academy is pleased to welcome you as a volunteer.
 Your commitment to education offers many students an opportunity to have the individual attention that is vital to their education and personal development.
-You are a role model of our values that our community holds as its standards.
+You are a role model of our values and the standards that our community upholds.

-School Education Policy requires us to ask you to complete a volunteer application packet prior to reporting for volunteer work.
+School Education Policy asks that you complete a volunteer application packet prior to reporting for volunteer work.
 The packet consists of the following documents:

 - Volunteer Expectations